avo-hq/docs.avohq.io/docs/2.0/resources.md

 ### Using a computed title

-You can use a computed `title` property for your resources if the field that is the title is not that unique.
+If you don't have a `title`, `name`, or `label` attribute in the database, you can add a getter method to your model where you compose the name.

 ```ruby{2}
 # app/avo/resources/comment_resource.rb